waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### marketplace.notification_about_project_ending

-Notifies project and customer users about a project that is nearing its end date.
+Notifies project users about a resource that is nearing its end date.

 #### Templates